-139. Beginning Entomology Notebook.
-Display a minimum of 20 and maximum of 60 insect species representing at least 7 different orders.
+139. Beginning I Entomology Notebook.
+Display a minimum of 20 and maximum of 50 insect species representing at least 7 different orders.
 Follow the guidelines listed for all Notebooks, including the Special project.
 Members can exhibit in this class for a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first.

+139a.
+Beginning II Entomology Notebook.
+Beginning II Entomology Notebook: Display a minimum of 40 and a maximum of 70 insect species representing at least 8 different orders.
+Follow the general guidelines listed for all Notebooks, including the Special project.
+Members can exhibit in this class for a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair.

 140. Intermediate Entomology Notebook.
 Display a minimum of 60 and a maximum of 100 species representing at least 9 orders.
 Follow the guidelines listed for Notebooks, including the Special project.
 In addition, family identification is required for all insects in any two of the following six orders (only two will be counted for judging):

 c.
-"Insects in Kansas" book-Orthoptera, Hemiptera, Homopster, Coleoptera, d.
-"Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide.net -Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera
+"Insects in Kansas" book-Orthoptera, Hemiptera,

+Homopster, Coleoptera,